JankariTech/blog/src/assets/TestingWithCypress/cypress_blog_3.md

 ### Command Line

-When running Cypress from the Command Line you can pass a `--config` flag.
+When running Cypress from the Command Line, you can pass a `--config` flag.

 Examples: